Skip to main content

 Created in Partnership WithIBM logo

-Between Zoom meetups and online vaccination scheduling, the COVID-19 pandemic highlighted the need for older adults to embrace modern technology.
+As video calls and online appointment scheduling become the norm, more older adults are embracing modern technology.
 Many seniors find that technology enhances their life.
 It helps them stay connected to family and friends, reduces feelings of isolation, keeps their brain active and sharp, and makes everyday tasks (like banking or shopping) more convenient.

-For those looking for a job, using technology is even more vital since it’s used at all stages of the job search.
-The internet, thanks to its efficiency, has become a mainstream job search tool.
+For those looking for a job, using technology is even more vital since it’s relevant at all stages of the job search.
+The internet, thanks to its efficiency, is now a mainstream job search tool.
 You can complete several online applications in the time it would take you to fill one out in person.
-Some employers are even conducting virtual (video or phone) interviews to speed up the hiring process even more.
+Many employers conduct initial virtual (video or phone) interviews to speed up the hiring process even more.
 And, once you’ve done the interview, communication tools like email can help you stay connected to hiring managers until a decision is made.

 In today’s market, having technical proficiency will also set you apart to employers who rely on digital tools to run their business.

-Yet despite the fact that the population of tech users age 65+ has grown in the past decade, some older adults still face barriers to technology use.
+According to Pew Research Center, about 90% of people age 65+ used the internet in 2025 compared to just 75% in 2021.1 Yet despite the fact that the population of older tech users has grown significantly in recent years, some older adults still face barriers to technology use.
 One of these is technophobia.

 What is technophobia?

 In simplest terms, technophobia is an overwhelming fear of new technology.
-Older adults are especially prone to technophobia, since they grew up without 21st century innovations like cell phones, email, and internet.
+Older adults are especially prone to technophobia, since they grew up without 21st century innovations like email, the internet, and artificial intelligence (AI) tools.
 This fear goes beyond a reluctance to learn new technologies.
 According to the Cleveland Clinic, people with technophobia may:

 • Resist using technology of any kind, even cell phones